CBZ-D-velop/Ansible-Role-Labocbz-Add-Haproxy-HTTP-Confs/README.md

 * Molecule now use remote Docker image by Lord Robin Crombez
 * Molecule now use custom Docker image in CI/CD by env vars
 * New CICD with needs and optimization

+### 2023-10-10: New SSL handling

+* You can now provide custom key and certs
+* Use the latest version of HAproxy role

 ## Authors